Clogestone acetate

-Clogestone acetate (USAN) (developmental code name AY-11440), also known as chlormadinol acetate or as 3β,17α-diacetoxy-6-chloropregna-4,6-diene-20-one, is a steroidal progestin which was investigated as a progestin-only contraceptive and postcoital contraceptive but was never marketed.
+Clogestone acetate (USAN; developmental code AY-11440; also known as chlormadinol acetate or 3β,17α-diacetoxy-6-chloropregna-4,6-diene-20-one) is a steroidal progestin which was investigated as a progestin-only contraceptive and postcoital contraceptive but was never marketed.
 It is the diacetate ester of clogestone, which, similarly was never marketed.
 Clogestone acetate produces chlormadinone acetate as an active metabolite.